mazzeaar/gravity_sim/readme.md

 ## Overview

 The [Barnes-Hut algorithm](https://en.wikipedia.org/wiki/Barnes–Hut_simulation) is a method used to compute the gravitational forces between bodies in a system, where each body has a mass, position, and velocity.
 A [quadtree](https://en.wikipedia.org/wiki/Quadtree#:~:text=A%20quadtree%20is%20a%20tree,into%20four%20quadrants%20or%20regions.) is used to divide the 2D space containing the bodies into distinct sections.
 This allows the algorithm to calculate gravitational forces more efficiently.
-The [Barnes-Hut algorithm](https://en.wikipedia.org/wiki/Barnes–Hut_simulation) is a method used to compute the gravitational forces between bodies in a system, where each body has a mass, position, and velocity.
-A [quadtree](https://en.wikipedia.org/wiki/Quadtree#:~:text=A%20quadtree%20is%20a%20tree,into%20four%20quadrants%20or%20regions.) is used to divide the 2D space containing the bodies into distinct sections.
-This allows the algorithm to calculate gravitational forces more efficiently.

 ## Animation of the Algorithm

-This animation was done with $n=100000$ particles, $\theta = 0.8$, $dt = 0.1$.
-Its $1000$ frames rendered to a GIF with $30 \text{ fps}$.
 This animation was done with $n=100000$ particles, $\theta = 0.8$, $dt = 0.1$.
 Its $1000$ frames rendered to a GIF with $30 \text{ fps}$.
 ![Animation of the Barnes-Hut algorithm](./images/animation.gif)